-The simplest answer is that Iowa is the first state in the nation to have a chance to show its support for candidates.
+So again, what makes Iowa so important?
+The simplest answer may be that Iowa is the first state in the nation to show its support for candidates.
 Sen. George McGovern, the Democratic contender in the 1972 election, explained the significance of Iowa like this: "Iowa is terribly important.
-It's the first test in the nation, where we get any test at all" [source: University of Iowa].
+It's the first test in the nation, where we get any test at all."

 That test comes from real, everyday voters.
 The level of support a candidate receives in Iowa gives a reasonable indication of how they will perform with the rest of American voters.
-If middle-American Iowans support a candidate, then that candidate has a chance with the rest of the nation.
-The results from the Iowa caucus tell a candidate whether his or her platform is desirable.
-It is the first chance for a campaign to find out if its message is affecting voters -- should the campaign stay the course or change tactics?
-And the Iowa caucus is so important that some candidates bow out of the race if they do poorly in Iowa.
+The traditional thinking goes that if middle-American Iowans support a candidate, then that candidate has a chance with the rest of the nation.

 A strong showing in Iowa also sends a message to the national party leaders.
 Each party seeks a strong contender for the White House, and a good response from Iowans helps cement a candidate's chances to win the national nomination.
 Being first in the nation certainly is important.
 But Iowa wasn't always first, and the votes cast by its residents in the caucus weren't always so important.

 In 1972, the Democratic Party changed its scheduling, and Iowa became the first state to hold its caucus.
 The resulting attention for the Democrats was great enough that the Republican Party also made Iowa first in the 1976 election, and since then, Iowa's importance has grown each election cycle.